hlorenzi/customasm/src/usage_help.md

     Same as: `tcgame,base:2,group:8`

 * `symbols`
+    Lists all defined symbols by full name along with their resolved values.
+* `relative-symbols`
-    Lists all defined symbols with their resolved values.
+    Lists all defined symbols by relative name along with their resolved values.
 * `mesen-mlb`
     Symbol file for usage with the Mesen NES emulator.